The Seven Principles of Software Testing: A Practical Guide for Testers

 CTA2.png

-Checklist for practical application for practical application of Seven principles
+Checklist for practical application for practical application of the Seven principles

 1. Design comprehensive test cases to show the presence of defects.